 Relays are provided to support electrical options.
-The number and type will vary with the equipment.
-Relays will be indicated on both the wiring diagram and material list.
+The number and type of relays will vary with the equipment.
+These relays will be indicated on both the wiring diagram and material list.

 Motor Starters

 At least one motor starter, for the combustion air fan, will be included in each control panel.
 If other motors are used, for an oil pump or air compressor, these will also be located in the control panel.